|Best overall||Apple Studio Display||SEE IT||

-Even if you’re not gaming or working with video between music sessions, anyone can enjoy the 34WP65C-B’s strong contrast, brightness, and image sharpness.
+Anyone can enjoy the 34WP65C-B’s strong contrast, brightness, and image sharpness even if you’re not gaming or working with video between music sessions.
 And the curved display can lend a deeper sense of immersion when working with the monitor, although its 1900R curvature doesn’t bend nearly as much as the Samsung Odyssey Neo G9 above.
-For flexibility in your studio, the 34WP65C-B has height and tilt adjustment, as well as wall-mountability.
+For flexibility in your studio, the 34WP65C-B has height and tilt adjustment and wall-mountability.
 Its two 7W internal speakers are more powerful than most monitors’ sound systems—loud enough to play some podcasts while you’re making beats out of your main speakers or to use as a mixing reference when testing your productions on low-grade speakers.

-Why it made the cut: As a dual-setup monitor, the HP VH240a gives musicians more screen space for less money than many ultrawide monitors, as well as the ability to use them in landscape or portrait modes.
+Why it made the cut: As a dual-setup monitor, the HP VH240a gives musicians more screen space for less money than many ultrawide monitors and the ability to use them in landscape or portrait modes.

 - Screen size: 23.8 inches